Is 2019 the Tipping Point for Supply Path Optimization?

 Historically, buyers evaluated inventory at the publisher (i.e. CNN) level, regardless of the pipes that delivered those impressions.
 With header bidding opening access to virtually all publishers via any supply source (exchange), the spotlight now shines on each inventory route’s business and technology practices.

 Enter Supply Path Optimization (SPO), the practice whereby buyers deliberately choose specific supply sources.
-While the SPO structure remains loosely defined, buyers generally seek efficient and transparent routes that lead to optimal outcomes.
+While the Supply Path Optimization structure remains loosely defined, buyers generally seek efficient and transparent routes that lead to optimal outcomes.
 Primary drivers tend to cluster around inventory quality and scale, pricing and auction mechanics.
 Gaining clear understanding of such crucial information relies heavily on the relationship buyers establish with supply partners.

 Rubicon Project’s buyers tend to fall into two personas, ranging from big picture strategy to campaign fulfillment.
 Those include: